cose-wg/cose-spec/draft-schaad-cose.md

 ## Encryption algorithm for AE algorithms

-1. Verify that the protected field is empty.
+1. Verify that the 'protected' field is empty.

-1. Verify that the aad field is empty.
+1. Verify that the 'aad' field is empty.

-1. Encrypt the plain text and place in the ciphertext field.
+1. Encrypt the plain text and place in the 'ciphertext' field.

 # MAC objects